eavm512/ME396P-F2022-G03/Bike Arduino/ReadMe.md

 ## How to initialize and run the Flask application
 * First open FlaskBikeRackDisplay.py
+* FlaskBikeRackDisplay.py should be in the directory with the othe .py files as it is in this repo (the "Bike Arduino" directory by default)
 * The cloned repository should be structured in the format that there is a templates folder that contains the HTML files for the pages that flask will reference
 * Once the Flask is opened and running a URL in the console will appear.
 Enter that into a browser to access the flask web application